Ontario secondary schools

 International Baccalaureate program

 If you’re registered in the IB Diploma Program (external site), we can grant you advanced standing for higher level courses in which you have achieved a grade of 5.
 The advanced standing you receive depends on the requirements of the program you’ve chosen.
+For the fall term, your advanced standing will be granted upon receipt of your final IB scores in July or August.

 Advanced Placement program

 If you have taken Advanced Placement program (AP) courses, we might grant you advanced standing for AP courses in which you’ve achieved a score of at least 4 in your AP exam.
 We can grant you up to 30 units, depending on the requirements of the program you’ve chosen.
+For the fall term, your advanced standing will be granted upon receipt of your final AP scores in July or August.

 Immersion and Extended French